tspike2k/djinnprint/README.md

 ### Todo

 * Add formatting options for variables.
-* Support for additional data types (pointers, structs, etc.).
+* Support for additional data types (doubles, etc.)
 * Testing on Windows.
-* Thorough testing.
+* Thorough testing in general.
 * Float to string conversion that doesn't rely on snprintf.
-* Improve union formatting by allowing arbitrary logic in the toPrint enum that will determine the list of members to format.
+* Formatting for tagged unions.

 ## Installation

-Simply copy the file djinnprint.d to the source tree of your project and import the module as you would any other D source code.
+Copy the file djinnprint.d to the source tree of your project and import the module as you would any other D source code.
 It's that simple.

 ## License